Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 -custom Specify the inspection directory.

--processlevel Set to 3 this time to detect all threats in the low to high range.
+-processlevel In this case, set to 3 to detect all threats in the low to high range.

 ./kvrt.run -- -accepteula -trace -tracelevel DBG -custom /home/hamchan/Downloads/ -processlevel 3 -silent Graphical mode is<wayland> localuser:root being added to access control list Running with root privileges Generated directory is</tmp/74a8bcf3a3339fc810150> Verifying archive integrity...
 100% SHA256 checksums are OK.
 All good.
 Uncompressing Kaspersky Virus Removal Tool 24.0.5.0 for Linux 100% ================================== Running kvrt with args <-accepteula -trace -tracelevel DBG -custom /home/hamchan/Downloads/ -processlevel 3 -silent> ================================= compver: 24.0.5.0 x86-64 (Jul 9 2024 17:36:48) Product folder ================================== Scan is started ================================== Threat<EICAR-Test-File> is detected on object</home/hamchan/Downloads/eicar.com> Threat<EICAR-Test-File> is detected on object</home/hamchan/Downloads/eicar_com.zip> ================================= Scan is finished with results: Processed: 27961 Processing errors: 0 Detected: 2 Password protected: 0 Corrupted: 0 ================================= Action<Cure> is selected for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar.com> Action<Cure> is selected for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar_com.zip> ================================= Disinfection is started ================================= Disinfection action<Quarantine> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar.com> is finished with status<Quarantined> Disinfection action<Quarantine> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar_com.zip> is finished with status<Quarantined> Disinfection action<Cure> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar.com> is finished with status<CureFailed> Disinfection action<Cure> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar_com.zip> is finished with status<CureFailed> Disinfection action<Delete> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar.com> is finished with status<Deleted> Disinfection action<Delete> for threat<EICAR-Test-File> on object</home/hamchan/Downloads/eicar_com.zip> is finished with status<Deleted> ================================= Disinfection is finished with results: Processed: 4 Processing errors: 0 Skipped: 0 Quarantined: 2 Quarantine failed: 0 Cured: 0 Cure failed: 2 Cure on reboot: 0 Deleted: 2 Delete on reboot: 0 Restored: 0 Restore on reboot: 0 ================================== ================================== kvrt exited with code <0> ================================= localuser:root being removed from access control list